top of page

 Hong, Y. (2020

 ).
 Manipulation checks can ruin your study.
 In R. Sternberg (Ed.).
 My biggest research mistake: Adventures and misadventures in psychological research.
-Thousand Oaks: Sage publications.
+Sage publications.

 Wheeler, J. L., Gelfand, M. J., Hong, Y., & Chiu, Y. (2018).
 Culture, Work, and the Self: The Mutual Influence of Social and Industrial Organizational Psychology.
 In Lance Ferris, Russell Johnson, and Constantine Sedikides (Eds.).
 The Self at Work: Fundamental Theory and Research. (pp.225-52).
 Taylor & Francis/Routledge.